CiberBoard/btc/README.md

 **cuBitcrack.exe not found**

-- Ensure the executable is in the project root
+- Ensure the executable is named `cuBitcrack.exe` and is in the project root directory.
-- Check file permissions and antivirus exclusions
+- Check file permissions and antivirus exclusions.

 **CUDA errors**

-- Update NVIDIA drivers
+- Update NVIDIA drivers.
-- Verify GPU compatibility
+- Verify GPU compatibility with CUDA.
-- Check available VRAM
+- Check available VRAM (especially with multiple workers).

 **Python dependency errors**

-- Verify Python version (3.7-3.11)
+- Verify Python version (3.7-3.11).
-- Reinstall dependencies in virtual environment
+- Reinstall dependencies in a clean virtual environment.
-- Check for conflicting packages
+- Check for conflicting packages.

 **Performance issues**

-- Enable auto-optimization
+- Enable auto-optimization.
-- Adjust worker count
+- Adjust worker count per GPU.
-- Monitor system resources
+- Monitor system resources (GPU Utilization, Memory).
+- Ensure no other heavy GPU tasks are running.

+**Only one worker starts even if more are requested**

+- Check the application log (`logs/app.log` or the Log tab) for errors during worker startup.
+- Ensure the total key range is large enough to be split among the requested number of workers.

 ### **Logging**